Prepress

 The history of prepress

 This site contains an extensive description of the history of prepress.
-You can read either the summary, which takes off in 1984, or a more detailed year-by-year story, which starts in 1950.
-There are also separate pages on the history of fonts, PostScript and PDF.
+You can read either the summary or a more detailed year-by-year story, which starts in 1950.
+There are also separate pages on the history of printing, fonts, PostScript, and PDF.

 Other sources of information